mozilla/ichnaea/README.rst

 ===============

-``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cellphone towers, wifi networks, etc.).
+``Mozilla Ichnaea`` is an application to provide geo-location coordinates from other sources of data (cell or WiFi networks, GeoIP, etc.).

 See `the full docs`_ for more information.